 What in-services/workshops do you provide for parents?

-We provide in-services and workshops on how children learn, time management skills for homeschool parents, and how students can add pizzazz to their teaching and projects.
+We provide in-services and workshops on how children learn, time management skills for homeschool parents, and how parents can add pizzazz to their teaching and projects.
 Please see the Parent Training Page to learn more about the in-services/workshops that we offer.
 Please check the School Calendar for these opportunities for parents.

 How much will it cost?

-Because the Greater San Diego Academy is a California Charter School, we receive our funding from the State of California.
+Because the Greater San Diego Academy is a tuition-free, public, California Charter School, we receive our funding from the State of California.
 Therefore, we can provide you with textbooks and other materials at no cost to you.

 What curriculum can I use?